-Immediately (Genesis 22:13) “Abraham raised his eyes and saw, and behold a ram was caught in a thistle by his horns.”
+Immediately (Genesis 22:13) “Abraham raised his eyes and saw, and beheld a ram caught in a thistle by his horns.”

-And our master explained this discussion by first considering the verse “And he saw, and behold a ram,” which is a great wonder.
-For the whole purpose of an animal sacrifice is that the one bringing the sacrifice, by offering the life of the animal in place of his own, should be inspired to repent.
-What purpose could have been served by offering the ram in place of Isaac?
+Our master explained this discussion by first considering the verse “And he saw and beheld a ram,” which is a great wonder.
+For the whole purpose of an animal sacrifice is for the one bringing the sacrifice, by offering the life of the animal in place of his own, to be inspired to repent.
+If so, what purpose could have been served by offering the ram in place of Isaac?
 Abraham our father and Isaac his son had just been ready and willing with all their souls to perform the aqeidah, displaying in the fullest measure that holy feeling that can be achieved by a person only by offering a sacrifice.
-And, if we reflect, it would seem that through the aqeidah Abraham our father, purified and perfected the essence of his character and ingrained in his descendants till the end of time, to the degree that it became their inborn nature, to stand like a pillar of iron against those who would push them away from the belief in God.
+If we reflect, it would seem that through the aqeidah Abraham our father, purified and perfected the essence of his character and ingrained in his descendants till the end of time, to the degree that it became their inborn nature, the strength of character to stand like a pillar of iron against those who would push them away from their belief in God.
 Thus, even the weak-minded among our people have not ceased to sacrifice their lives or to be burnt in the fire.
-Even women and children stretched out their necks for the sanctification of God’s name rather than renounce their faith.
+Even women and children stretched out their necks to sanctify God’s name rather than renounce their faith.
 The aptitude for this holy feeling has been passed down from generation to generation, and its source is the עקידה.

-However, the essential test of the עקידה was not the act of the עקידה itself, because Abraham our father had already been thrown into a fiery furnace, and the Torah did not even bother to tell of the greatness of his holiness in this incident.
-Rather, the wonder of his holiness and righteousness is shown by his not questioning the traits of the Blessed One even though he had grounds for questioning them and, indeed, for posing a mighty, truly unanswerable, contradiction.
-And this is an astonishing level of trust that cannot be implanted in the soul of a person except by the effort of performing very many good deeds and by staying free of any stain and blemish, as indeed, Abraham our father surely did.
+However, the essential test of the עקידה was not the act of the עקידה itself, because Abraham our father had already been thrown into a fiery furnace, and the Torah did not even bother to tell of his holy greatness in this incident.
+Rather, the wonder of his holiness and righteousness is shown by his not questioning the traits of the Blessed One despite his grounds to question them and, indeed, to pose a mighty, truly unanswerable, contradiction.
+And this is an astonishing level of trust that cannot be implanted in any person’s sould except by the effort of performing very many good deeds and by avoiding any stain and blemish, as, indeed, Abraham our father surely did.
 Although each and every child of Israel is obligated not to have any doubt that he would withstand the test of sacrificing his life in a time of need, one’s principal effort must be to sanctify himself each day of his life through his reverent service to God.

 Now the discussion between Abraham and the Almighty can be properly understood.
 For Abraham wanted the Holy One Blessed Be He to forgive the coming generations because of their trait that stems from the act of the עקידה, their willingness to sacrifice their lives.
 The Eternal therefore answered him: “if they want me to find a merit for their sake, let them sound the שופר of this ram before me.”
 Abraham our father was astonished.
 “What is the שופר?”
-What is more elevated, and what merit is there that could be greater than the trait of willingness to sacrifice one’s own life?
+What is more elevated, and what greater merit could there be greater than a willingness to sacrifice one’s own life?
 [Translator’s note: In other words, what is the significance of a mere ram’s horn compared to Abraham’s willingness, which he had just demonstrated, to sacrifice Isaac on God’s command?]
 The Holy One Blessed Be He answered him, “Look behind you.”
-By which He meant, “look at your constant good deeds from your infancy until today, by which you perfected yourself to become exactly like a sacrifice.”
-And then he saw, and behold a ram, just like a sacrifice, free from any blemish, in the category of “הקריבהו נא לפחתך.”
-It is only such a creature that is fit to be brought to the altar.
+By which He meant, “look at your constant good deeds from your infancy until now, whereby you perfected yourself to become exactly like a sacrifice.”
+And then he beheld a ram, just like a sacrifice, free from any blemish, in the category of “הקריבהו נא לפחתך”.
+Only such a creature is fit to be brought to the altar.